kylekingcdn/music-library-exporter/README.md

 Music Library Exporter allows you to export your library and playlists from the native macOS Music app.

-The library is exported in an XML format, and is compatible with other applications, services, and tools that rely on the Music (previously iTunes) XML library format.
+The library is exported as an XML file and is compatible with other applications, services, and tools that rely on the `iTunes Music Library.xml` format.

 ![Music Library Exporter Screenshot](https://i.imgur.com/38obfhV.jpg)